floresloyd/Simple-Games-Python/README.md

 # Simple-Games-Python
 Games I've written on Python as I was trying to learn the ins and outs of the Programming Language.
+- Games could be played by just copying files and running them on your local machine!
+Some may involve additional libraries like python turtle.

 # Hangman